statisticalbiotechnology/cb2030/questions/testing.md

    >[amstat](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108#.Vt2XIOaE2MN)
    >[wikipedia](https://en.wikipedia.org/wiki/P-value)

+## Variance
+1. One thing that I don't quite understand is why "as sample size increases, standard error gets smaller; standard deviation does not".
+   > The SE is the error in the estimate of the mean, which shrinks as you increase sample size.

 ## Hyptheses
 1. We speak a lot about when we can reject H0, but not when we reject H1.
 I do not mean here just keeping the assumption that there is no difference because we have not had enough statstical power, but stating that for ex.
 2 populations are actually identical at some confidence level.
 Do we ever do that?
 How to find out the confidence level for H1 being false and how does it relate to statistical power?

 ## Sidedness of tests

 1. In 9.4 one-sided and two-sided tests are introduced, but I do not understand which one to apply to which situation?
 Further, can two-sided tests be used for unsupported hypotheses, why is this the case in comparison to one-sided tests?
    > One-sided tests are used when we have a reason to believe one mean (if we are comparing means) is bigger than the other, thus we are only testing "one-side" of an eventual difference.
 If we just think there is a difference between the means but don´t know which mean would be bigger, we use a two-sided test, i.e., the absolute value of the difference between the means.
 I guess the reason two-sided test can be used for unsupported hypotheses since you don´t have to know which mean "should be" bigger while the one-sided tests have to be based on some sort of knowledge or expectation about the system to be able to tell which mean should be tested for being bigger than the other.
 1. Are there any situation when you do exception when to use two-sided p-value and one-sided p-value? i.e. for example in this case you should use two-sided p-value, but in this particular situation we do the  exception and use one-sided p-value.
 If there are not any exception do you have any examples of articles when they have used the two-sided p-value or one-sided p-value wrong.